-Under the Bill, aviation security matters can be addressed on an immediate basis by the making of security measures and emergency directions.
-The aviation safety counterpart to security measures and emergency directions is the interim order.
-In its current form, the Act (in section 6.41) authorizes interim orders to be issued only to give immediate effect to recommendations of the Transportation Safety Board or of other persons authorized to investigate an aviation accident or incident.
+Currently, the Act (in section 6.41) authorizes interim orders to be issued only to give immediate effect to recommendations of the Transportation Safety Board or of other persons authorized to investigate an aviation accident or incident.
 The Act does not currently authorize the Minister to delegate his or her authority to issue interim orders, nor does it require consultations on interim orders before they are made.